-Rubis has set up receivables and factoring programmes, particularly in Martinique, under which the subsidiary sells trade receivables to the factor or financial institution in exchange for cash.
+Rubis set up receivables and factoring programmes, particularly in Martinique, under which the subsidiary sells trade receivables to the factor or financial institution in exchange for cash.
 Some programmes are deconsolidating.

-As of 31 December 2023, the carrying amount of the receivables sold was €64 million, of which €46 million have been deconsolidated, as substantially all the risks and rewards of these receivables having been transferred.
-For non-deconsolidating programmes, amounts repayable in respect of these programmes are shown under "Borrowings and bank overdrafts (current portion)" on the "Other borrowings and similar liabilities" line.
+As of 31 December 2023, the net value of receivables sold amounted to €64 million, of which €46 million were deconsolidated, as almost all the risks and rewards associated with these receivables have been transferred.
+For programs that have not been deconsolidated, amounts repayable in respect of these programs are shown under "Borrowings and bank overdrafts (portion due in less than one year)" on the line "Other loans and similar liabilities".